 Additionally, today's workforce composition is changing.
 The demand for more freelance, temporary and contracted workers stems from a shift in employee preferences (consistently due to work life balance) and the need for the organization to have a more flexible workforce.

-- Temporary is a permanent corporate strategy
+- Temporary labor is a permanent corporate strategy

-- Clients like SOW for well-defined projects
+- Clients prefer Statement of Work (SOW) service for well-defined projects

 At the end of the day, someone in your organization is responsible (or will be) for temporary staffing.
 What was never a relaxed process is now becoming even more of a test due the rise of temporary labor.
 Highly regarded as the “new norm,” many organizations will need to create visibility and accountability around this unfamiliar process.